bbibb/GTC/MSSQL/Views.md

 system catalog lists all objects in a database

 SQL server supplies catalog views
-	independent of the system tablesj
+	independent of the system tables
 	use SELECT
 	JOIN to make a view with info from more than one system table